hackintosh-club/ROG-STRIX-B760-I-GAMING-OpenCore/README.md

 ### Notes

- - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) build your SMBIOS
+ - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) or [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools) build your SMBIOS
+ - If you want to use a CPU without  Efficient-Core, you must uncheck the option in the config.plist file Kernel--ProvideCurrentCpuinfo

 ### Bios Setup